ttezel/conga/readme.md

 Supported `hfunc` values are:

 * `0`: makes move that minimizes number of moves opponent will be able to make
-* `1`: makes move that maximizes the number of moves player will be able to make over opponent
+* `1`: makes move that maximizes the number of moves `Agent` will be able to make over opponent

-This decides the score that is assigned to each board state, which decides the moves that the Agent makes.
+This decides the score that is assigned to each board state, which decides the moves that the `Agent` makes.

 ####`maxDepth`

-the maximum depth in the game tree that the Agent should explore and evaluate the score of.
+the maximum depth in the game tree that the `Agent` should explore and evaluate the score of.
 I have found that a `maxDepth` of `3` provides the best performance and wins against the opponent in few moves.

 ###`.buildTree()`

-builds the game tree for the Agent, scoring each node according to the heuristic function as it explores the children states of the game.
+builds the game tree for the `Agent`, scoring each node according to the heuristic function as it explores the children states of the game.
 Call this function before making a move.

 ###`.getBestMove(state)`

-given a game state, gets the next best state for the Agent, based on its game tree.
+given a game state, gets the next best state for the `Agent`, based on its game tree.

 ###`.getRandomMove(player, board)`